dymodi/dymodi.github.io/Research/Beacon/Beacon-Real-Time-Arrival-Departure-Detection.md

 <img src="figures/in-region-results.png" height="300">
 </p>

-By introducing a short range moving window low pass filter (LPF),  we can set a window (say 10 seconds) and filter the RSSI value in the window and do the in-region recongnition and decide the arrival/departure momoments.
+By introducing a short range moving window low pass filter (LPF),  we can set a window (say 30 seconds) and filter the RSSI value in the window and do the in-region recongnition and decide the arrival/departure momoments.

-**(The implementation of short range moving window LPF is to be done.)**
+The real-time filtered RSSI values with short range LPF is as follows:

 This method (moving window LPF) can give us an relative accurate method (compared with offline detection), but is too complicated to maintain for large system, given tens of thousands of riders and restaurants working at the same time.
 That is, we need some more light-weight application that can achieve arrival/departure detection.